 For now, Here is the tutorial for the first run!

 - Print out your pdf pattern.
 I suggest stacking them up and cutting the right side and the bottom off with your rotary cutter.
-Then tape them together as shown below.
+Tape them together as shown below.

 - Cut out which size you need.
 I didn’t include a size chart.
 These are based off of a favorite Victoria Secret Pattern that I deconstructed.
 So I wear Large in VS, so that’s what I cut out.

 - Pin down your pattern pieces to fabric.
 You want to make sure you line your pattern pieces up with the grainline going in the direction of the most stretch.
-I used about a 1/4 a yard of some left over Cotton and Steel knit fabric.
-IM such a fan. of cotton and steel knits!
-If you havn’t tried them yet, please do.
-My only complaint is they are printed so the insides are white, depending on what you make, the white can be annoying.
+I used about a 1/4 a yard of some left over Cotton + Steel knit fabric (I’m such a fan of Cotton + Steel knits!
+If you haven’t tried them yet, please do.
+My only complaint is they are printed so the insides are white, depending on what you make, the white can be annoying).

 - Once you have your pieces cut out, We are going to take the back piece and two crotch inserts.
 Match at the center.
 One insert should be right sides together, the other, wrong sides together.
 You are creating a sandwich with the inserts being the bread and the back piece being the meat!